rinawasabi/advanced-web-dev/Final Project/Project_phase_1.md

 **Pain Points:**
 - Struggles to find a simple tool that shows clear contents of his recipes.
-- Doesn’t like apps that feel too trendy or overloaded with ads and videos.
+- Does not like apps that feel too trendy or overloaded with ads and videos.
 - Finds it hard to remember which version of a modified recipe he liked most.
 - Wants an app that focuses more on quality and clarity, less on social media features.